-For immediate feedback the LMR carries measurement results of this round, while for delayed feedback the LMR carries measurement results of the previous round (see 11.22.6.4.4.3).
+For immediate feedback the LMR carries measurement results of this round, while for delayed feedback the LMR carries measurement results of the previous round (see 11.22.6.4.4.3 Non-TB ranging measurement reporting phase).

 11.22.6.4.5 Transmission of a ranging NDP

 P112L16-22

-— In the secure variant non-TB and TB ranging measurement exchange, the LTF_SEQUENCE parameter is set to as defined in 11.22.6.4.6.1 (Secure non-TB Ranging mode) and 11.22.6.4.6.2 (Secure TB Ranging mode).
-Otherwise, the LTF_SEQUENCE parameter is not present. — In the secure variant TB ranging measurement exchange, the LTF_OFFSET parameter is set to as defined in 11.22.6.4.6.2 (Secure TB Ranging mode).
+— In the secure variant non-TB and TB ranging measurement exchange, the LTF_SEQUENCE parameter is set to as defined in 11.22.6.4.6.1 (Non-TB ranging measurement exchange for secure LTF) and 11.22.6.4.6.2 (TB ranging measurment exchange for secure LTF).
+Otherwise, the LTF_SEQUENCE parameter is not present. — In the secure variant TB ranging measurement exchange, the LTF_OFFSET parameter is set to as defined in 11.22.6.4.6.2 (TB ranging measurement exchange for secure LTF).
 Otherwise, the LTF_OFFSET parameter is not present.

 P113L8-10

-— In the secure variant of the non-TB ranging measurement exchange, the LTF_SEQUENCE parameter is set to as defined in 11.22.6.4.6.1 (Secure non-TB Ranging mode).
+— In the secure variant of the non-TB ranging measurement exchange, the LTF_SEQUENCE parameter is set to as defined in 11.22.6.4.6.1 (Non-TB ranging measurement exchange for secure LTF).
 Otherwise, the LTF_SEQUENCE parameter is not present.

 P113L31-33

-— In the secure variant of the TB ranging measurement exchange, the LTF_SEQUENCE parameter is set to as defined in 11.22.6.4.6.2 (Secure TB Ranging mode).
-Otherwise, the LTF_SEQUENCE parameter is not present
+— In the secure variant of the TB ranging measurement exchange, the LTF_SEQUENCE parameter is set to as defined in 11.22.6.4.6.2 (TB ranging measurement exchange for secure LTF).
+Otherwise, the LTF_SEQUENCE parameter is not present.

 P117L8-10

-11.22.6.4.6.2 Secure TB ranging mode
+11.22.6.4.6.2 TB ranging measurement exchange for secure LTF

-When an RSTA has established the secure LTF measurement setup with an ISTA as specified in 11.22.6.3.4 (Secure LTF measurement setup), the RSTA that sends a Ranging Secure Sounding Trigger frame to the STA shall set: (#1260)
+When an RSTA has established the secure LTF measurement setup with an ISTA as specified in 11.22.6.3.4 (negotiation for secure LTF in the TB and NTB measurement exchange), the RSTA that sends a Ranging Secure Sounding Trigger frame to the STA shall set: (#1260)

 TGaz Editor: Renumber Cl.
 11.22.6.4.6a as shown below

-11.22.6.4.6a Time of Arrival estimation using Phase Shift Feedback
+11.22.6.4.7 Time of Arrival estimation using Phase Shift Feedback

 TGaz Editor: Move 11.22.6.4.7 PDMG/PEDMG Measurement Exchange to 11.22.6.4.2.1 PDMG/PEDMG Measurement Exchange (and renumber subclauses accordingly)